Get

 How Do I Handle Aggressive Behavior in My Puppy?

 If your puppy is behaving aggressively at 7 months, it’s important to get a handle on it as soon as possible.
-If your routine training methods aren’t working, talk the situation over with your vet, or consult with an animal behaviorist to get qualified advice specific to your pet.
+If your routine training methods aren’t working, talk the situation over with a vet, or consult with an animal behaviorist to get qualified advice specific to your pet.
 Please do not ignore the issue, as aggressive behaviors can quickly become habitual.
 You will need to understand the causes and triggers of your dog’s aggression and have a solid plan in place to address it.

 Can I Bathe My Dog at 7 Months?